centuryglass/IntraPaint/doc/menu_options.md

 ### View LoRA models (Ctrl+Alt+2)

 This option opens a window where you can view and select between LoRA models.
 LoRA models provide extensions to Stable Diffusion models, usually to introduce new concepts or styles not found in the original training data.
-LoRA model files need to be copied to the **models/Lora** directory within the Stable Diffusion WebUI before IntraPaint can use them.
+LoRA model files need to be copied to the **models/Lora** directory within the Stable Diffusion WebUI or the **models/loras** directory within ComfyUI before IntraPaint can use them.
 This menu option will only appear if IntraPaint detects at least one available LoRA model.

 LoRA models are activated by adding text to the prompt in the **\<lora:LORA_NAME:LORA_STRENGTH>** format.
 LORA_NAME needs to be replaced by the name of the LoRA model's file without the extension, and LORA_STRENGTH should be replaced with a multiplier controlling how strongly the LoRA will be applied, usually defaulting to 1.0.